 - A roof that keeps out rain and snow

 If your property doesn’t meet these conditions and you fail to complete repairs after being notified by your tenant, the tenant would be considered “constructively evicted.”
-Consequently, they would no longer be liable for upholding their lease obligations and may choose to move out.
+Consequently, they would no longer be liable for upholding their lease obligations and may choose to move out, therefore, breaking a lease.

-Landlords cannot use aggressive methods to force a tenant to break their lease agreement.
-Such harassment can come in many forms, including:
+Landlords cannot use aggressive methods to force a tenant to legally break their lease agreement.
+Such landlord harassment can come in many forms, including:

 - Creating nuisances that are meant to disrupt your tenant’s peace and quiet enjoyment.

-- Refusing to make requested repairs within a reasonable period of time.
+- Refusing to make requested repairs within a reasonable period of time leaving the tenant without a habitable rental property.

 - Causing disruption to utility services that may affect the unit’s livability.